filecoin-project/filecoin-docs/content/en/basics/assets/transfer-fil/index.md

 ## Filecoin → Eth-style address

 Currently, most wallets and exchanges only support `f1` or `f3` addresses.
-The majority of exchanges are still implementing support for `f4` addresses.
-This means that many wallets and exchanges won’t let you directly transfer FIL to an `f4` address.
+The majority of exchanges are still implementing support for `f4` (i.e., `0x`) addresses.
+This means that many wallets and exchanges (e.g., Coinbase) won’t let you directly transfer FIL to an `f4` (i.e., `0x`) address.
+We recommend filing a support issue with the exchange of your choice to help accelerate the support of `f4` (i.e., `0x`) addresses.
 The process for sending FIL from a Filecoin address to an Ethereum address depends on the kind of wallet you have.

 ### Ledger device